HierTOD: A Task-Oriented Dialogue System Driven by Hierarchical Goals: Acknowledgments

 \section{Acknowledgments}

-We would like to express our gratitude to our colleagues at Adobe for their valuable comments and feedback: Anirudh Sureshan, Pawan Sevak, Jake Bender, Vaishnavi Muppala, Shaista Hussain, Shreya Anantha Raman, Rachel Hanessian, Danny Miller, and Pritom Baruah.
+We would like to express our gratitude to the team at Adobe for their valuable comments and feedback: Anirudh Sureshan, Pawan Sevak, Jake Bender, Vaishnavi Muppala, Shaista Hussain, Shreya Anantha Raman, Rachel Hanessian, Danny Miller, and Pritom Baruah.